ArthurZey/arthurzey.github.io/_posts/2021-09-10-24-hour-fitness.md

 _Automated email issuing refund for 2021-04-01 charge of $57.99._

 ## 2021-04-08 12:13 MDT
+_From crmwebmail@24hourfit.com to me; subject "General Billing Inquiry"_

+Dear Arthur,

+Thank you for your email.
+I apologize for any inconvenience.

+However, I see that your Monthly Membership was reactivated from Freeze on **03/21/2021 since the Clubs have reopened during those time, hence your Monthly Billing resumed.**

+Your regular Monthly Dues is **$36.74.
+However, as a Freeze Adjustment, you were also charged a fee of $23.70.** This additional charge was a pro-rated dues intending to cover for the period of **03/12/2021 through 03/31/2021.** No worries though!
+I have gone ahead and refunded the **$57.99** to your Credit Card ending in **\[REDACTED\]** and you should receive a Confirmation Email to "\[REDACTED\]".

+As this is not a "Pay-as-you-go" membership and our method of payment is automatic, you will continue to be billed for membership fees whether or not you use the Club.
+Once a membership is "Active", automatic withdrawal will occur on the designated Monthly Dues dates.

+On that premise, we have taken your request into consideration and I have gone ahead and placed your membership on a 1 month freeze.
+The freeze will be lifted on **05/08/2021, and the Amount Due on Reactivation Date is $28.44.** Monthly Dues Resumes On: **06/01/2021.**

+In good health,

+Jomeo F.

+24 Hour Fitness Member Service Team

 _From no_reply@24hourfitness.com to me; subject "24 Hour Fitness Freeze Membership Confirmation"_

 _Attached PDF reads as follows:_